certbot/certbot/.azure-pipelines/INSTALL.md

 Several templates are defined in `.azure-pipelines/templates`.
 These YAML files aggregate common jobs configuration that can be reused in several pipelines.

-Note that `CODECOV_TOKEN` secured environment variable needs to be set to allow the main pipeline to publish coverage reports to CodeCov.
+Unlike Travis, where CodeCov is working without any action required, CodeCov supports Azure Pipelines using the coverage-bash utility (not python-coverage for now) only if you provide the Codecov repo token using the `CODECOV_TOKEN` environment variable.
+So `CODECOV_TOKEN` needs to be set as a secured environment variable to allow the main pipeline to publish coverage reports to CodeCov.

 This INSTALL.md file explains how to configure Azure Pipelines with Certbot in order to execute the CI/CD logic defined in `.azure-pipelines` folder with it.
 During this installation step, warnings describing user access and legal comitments will be displayed like this: